 In short, a modern data management platform can provide:

 - Metadata management to enable governance initiatives around compliance, privacy, and data quality.

 - Automation and operationalization of data pipelines for scalability and efficiency.

 - Self-service capabilities to remove bottlenecks and democratize data use.

-Another key capability companies should consider when evaluating technologies for their digital transformation is the ability to master data sets to create golden records.
-These golden records are used in a master data management project to build 360-degree views of customers across siloed data including CRM, loyalty and ERP systems.
-This type of view is critical when trying to understand a customer’s journey to provide a unified and consistent experience across mobile, tablet and the web.
+Another key capability companies should consider when evaluating technologies for their data transformation is the ability to master data sets to create golden records.
+These golden records are used in a master data management project to build 360-degree views of customers across siloed data including CRM, loyalty, and ERP systems.
+This type of view is critical when trying to understand a customer’s journey to provide a unified and consistent experience across mobile, tablet, and the web.